Signed in as:

 “The majority, having the whole power of the community naturally in them, may employ all that power in making laws for the community, and executing those laws by officers of their own appointing; and then the form of the government is a perfect democracy.”

-Missouri has the form of a perfect democracy in place thanks to an amendment to the Missouri Constitution that was enacted in 1908, which gave the people of the state of Missouri the power “to propose and enact or reject laws and amendments to the constitution by the initiative, independent of the general assembly” and “to approve or reject by referendum any act of the general assembly”.
+We see flashes of a Perfect Democracy in Missouri thanks to an amendment to the Missouri Constitution that was enacted in 1908, which gave the people of the state of Missouri the power “to propose and enact or reject laws and amendments to the constitution by the initiative, independent of the general assembly” and “to approve or reject by referendum any act of the general assembly”.
 [Missouri Constitution, Article III, Section 49.]

 Referendums and the initiative are two powerful forms of direct democracy.
 Referendums vest all political power in the people.
 Every citizen has an equal vote, and a simple majority of the votes that are cast determines whether a proposed law or constitutional amendment is approved or rejected.
 The initiative gives the people of Missouri the power to originate and enact legislation, without the involvement or approval of the state legislature.
 The governor cannot veto laws or amendments proposed by the people through the initiative process and approved by the citizens.